Frequently Asked Questions

 3) How many components are there?

-There are five separate papers: Reading, Writing, Use of English (grammar and vocabulary), Listening and Speaking.
+There are four separate papers: Reading and Use of English, Writing, Listening and Speaking.
 Click on each one to get a summary of what you have to do in each paper.

 [Back to Top]